• Skip to primary navigation

 Four formed bagels on a parchment paper lined baking sheet.

-Step 6: Line a baking sheet with parchment paper and place your bagels on the sheet.
+Line a baking sheet with parchment paper and place your bagels on it.

 Raw bagel coated with egg wash.